ruuda/blog/posts/musium.md

 and TypeScript had a dependency on the NPM and nodejs ecosystem for which I have a zero-tolerance policy in my personal projects.
 (I’m excited for [typescript-go], but it did not exist at the time.)
+Fortunately, Elm and PureScript required no NPM or nodejs.
-I started out with Elm,
+I started with Elm,
-but I found it too constraining in how it interacts with JavaScript, which I needed to use Cast.
+but I found it too constraining in how it interacts with JavaScript, which I needed to do to use Cast.
 So I switched to PureScript.
 If Elm is Haskell for frontend developers,
 PureScript is frontend for Haskell developers.